Faith In Mind

 Stop talking and thinking,

-everything becomes self-evident
+everything becomes self-evident,

-and there is nothing you will not be able to know.
+and there is nothing you do not see.

-At the moment of inner enlightenment
+At the moment of inner enlightenment,

 there is a going beyond appearance and emptiness.

-The changes that appear to occur in the empty world
+The changes that appear to occur in the empty world – we call them real only because of our ignorance.

-Do not search for the truth;
+Do not search for the truth; only cease to cherish opinions.

 Do not remain in the dualistic state;